earthsteading/Earthship/README.md

 The minimum viable set of people you will require to build an off-grid home in Australia
  - [ ] owner-builder = you (see definition above)
  - [ ] surveyor = your local guide/friend and person responsible for empowering you to meet all the legislative requirements: federal, state and council.
- - [ ] inspector = the local government council representative who will hold you and your surveyor accountable for all appropriate documentation and certificates.
-The inspector will declare if your building is inhabitalbe, ergo legal, ergo insurable, ergo inheretable.
+ - [ ] inspector/certifier = the local government council representative who will hold you and your surveyor accountable for all appropriate documentation and certificates.
+The inspector will declare if your building is inhabitalbe, ergo legal, ergo insurable, ergo sell-able/inheretable.
- - [ ] certified tradies = chippies (carpenter), sparkies (electrcian), plumbers and earthworks.
+ - [ ] certified tradies = chippies (carpenter), sparkies (electrcian), plumbers and earthworks (civic construction).
  - [ ] certified engineer = to sign off on any architectural plans you are using.

 ## Methodology (how to use this repository of building code checklists):

  * The overall guiding principles of the following checklists is a book called "The Checklist Manifesto" <-- read it!
  * The use of Git(hub) as versioning repository is so that multiple people can help amend and improve these checklists for Australia wide commons use, e.g. please contribute additional checklists for other states and environmental conditions found throughout the continent of Australia.
  * The architectural design provided as examples for each checklist have been used to build council approved buildings in Victoria, Western Australian and South Australia (consult a building surveyor licensed in your State as _building code legislation changes_).
 Please submit meaningful bugs, and pull requests to add/amend our shared checklists.
-  * Below is a timeline (Gaant) chart showing the different stages of this build, each stage of the build provides a new page outling architectural details and the required accompanying standards, certifications and documentations.
  * For the purposes of this repository the Victorian Building Association (VBA) and Western Australia ?__________? is the regulator which have been used per example.

 # Stages of build (your building surveyor will provide consultation/documentation prior to each stage of your build)